stefancroft/stefancroft/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Stefan.
-I have over 8 years industry experience working on all things web related.
-From building small to high profile WordPress websites, one page landing pages, custom starter WP theme, emails, dynamic digital display ads and many more.
-I work at <a href="https://www.feedagency.xyz" >Feedagency</a> as a Web developer.
+I have over 7 years industry experience working on all things web related.
+From building small to high profile WordPress websites, one page landing pages, emails, dynamic digital display ads and many more.
+I work at <a href="https://www.feedagency.xyz" >Feedagency</a> in the UK as a Web developer.

-- 🔭 I’m currently working on a Web application UI.
+- 🔭 I’m currently working on a Custom starter WP theme based on Bathe and also a Web application UI.
-- 🌱 I’m currently learning PHP
+- 🌱 I’m aiming to learn React very soon.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on nothing right now.
 - 📫 Reach me on LinkedIn and Insta (search my name).
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am not a fan of Olives!

-Tech I know well and use pretty much daily include: HTML, SASS, JS/jQuery,
+Tech stack and tool I know well and use pretty much daily include: HTML, SASS, JS/jQuery, some php, Npm, Grunt.

-My aims are to become a full stack developer and work on producing useful web tools